 Increasing dietary fiber is also commonly recommended, as is the infusion of a combination of antibiotic and corticosteroid medications directly into the affected anal sacs.
 Use of oral corticosteroids and antibiotics may also be indicated, though systemic antibiotic treatment is considered questionably effective.

-Abscessed glands typically require a surgical
+Abscessed glands typically require surgery.

 For difficult cases in which anal glands offer chronic discomfort or recurrent abscesses, a surgical procedure to remove them (called anal sacculectomy) is sometimes considered the best option.